TheFloydDivisionBell/Z590-Aorus-Ultra/README.md

 :white_check_mark: Ethernet (Needs additional config in the OS)

-:x: Airdrop, Unlock with Apple Watch, Sidecar (will be fixed by WiFi replacement soon)ß
+:x: Airdrop, Unlock with Apple Watch, Sidecar (will be fixed by WiFi replacement soon)

 :x: USB 2.0 ports - can't seem to figure out how to map them